 - Single temperature setting

 Conair is the clear leader in cordless hair appliances with their whole Unbound line of products.
-There’s a cordless titanium curling iron we looked at above and this auto curler, there’s also a flat iron and 2-in-1 straightener/curler.
+Besides the cordless titanium curling iron we looked at above and this auto curler, there’s also a flat iron and 2-in-1 straightener/curler.

 The auto curler is pretty nifty in that you don’t have to manually wrap your hair around the barrel – it does it for you with the push of a button.
 Now, it does take a bit of practice to learn how to use, but if you’re not good at curling your locks, it does a nice job of creating spiral or ribbon curls for you.